orithena/NoiselessTouchESP32/README.md

 Same as `read_raw_mean()`, but without reading a new value from the touch pin.
 This is useful if you use `changed()`, `touching()` or `touched()` to branch in your program, but still need the mean touch value over the history without hysteresis from that event afterwards.
+This function is especially useful for debugging and determining the right history and hysteresis values.